 Our favorite form of mass transit in Prague is the tram.
 The tram harkens back to a bygone era, and it is one of the coolest ways to get a look at the city as you are traveling from point A to point B. Tram lines cover almost the entire city, and the trams run frequently throughout the day.
 Regular service stops at around midnight, when it is replaced by a small (and slower) system of night trams.

-A tram ticket costs 24 Czech Koruna (Kč) for 30 minutes of use, or 36 Kč for a hour.
-You can buy tickets in any convenience store or metro station around the city.
+A tram ticket costs 24 Kč for 30 minutes of use, or 32 Kč for a 90 minutes.
+You can buy tickets in many small convenience stores or metro station around the city.